 What are the bootcamps do we offer?

-Takeo offers bootcamp in Java Developer Bootcamp, AWS Python Developer, Data Scientist Bootcamp, Data Engineer Bootcamp, Frontend Developer Bootcamp and Full Stack Developer Bootcamp.
+Takeo offers bootcamp in Java Developer Bootcamp, AWS Python Developer, Data Scientist Bootcamp, Data Engineer Bootcamp, Frontend Developer Bootcamp and Software Engineering Bootcamp.
 Our Software Development courses are available in full-time format only.
 Our other courses in the near future will be available as part-time courses.

 What is the duration of the courses?

 Our bootcamp has a length of 10 to 15 weeks long depending upon the course structure and the rest one month of career coaching.
 Our classes run from Monday to Friday on weekdays for 8 hours per day for full time and 4 hours a day for part time.